brucekeller/brucekeller.github.io/about/index.md

 Hello there.
 I am just starting to learn how to code.
 Even deploying this website via hugo and github was a heck of a learning experience!

 I like to read, ski, workout, and cook.
 Hopefully adding coding and InfoSec type things to that list soon.
+Eventually I would like to get into entrepreneurship, but that's a little down the line.